 We are a leading global supplier of high-performance analog and mixed-signal semiconductors and advanced algorithms and were incorporated in Delaware in 1960.
-We design, develop, manufacture, and market a broad range of products that are sold principally into applications within the enterprise computing, communications, high-end consumer, and industrial end-markets.
-Enterprise computing end-markets include data center related equipment, passive optical networks, storage networks, desktops, notebooks, servers, printers, monitors, and computer peripherals.
+We design, develop, manufacture, and market a broad range of products that are sold principally into applications within the enterprise computing, communications, high-end consumer, and industrial end markets.
+Enterprise computing end markets include data center related equipment, passive optical networks, storage networks, desktops, notebooks, servers, printers, monitors, and computer peripherals.
 Communications end-market applications include wireless base stations, long-haul optical networks, carrier networks, switches and routers, cable modems, backplane signal conditioners, wireless LAN, and other communication infrastructure equipment.
-The high-end consumer end-market includes handheld devices, smartphones, tablets, wireless charging, set-top boxes, digital televisions, digital video recorders, thunderbolt cables and other consumer equipment.
+The high-end consumer end market includes handheld devices, smartphones, tablets, wireless charging, set-top boxes, digital televisions, digital video recorders, thunderbolt cables and other consumer equipment.
 Applications for the industrial market include analog and digital video broadcast studio equipment, video-over-IP solutions, automated meter reading, smart grid, wireless charging, military and aerospace, medical, security systems, automotive, IoT, industrial and home automation, and other industrial equipment.
-Our end-customers are primarily OEMs and their suppliers.
+Our end customers are primarily OEMs and their suppliers.

 We report results on the basis of 52 and 53 week periods and our fiscal year ends on the last Sunday in January.
-The fiscal years ended January 27, 2019, January 28, 2018, and January 29, 2017, each consisted of 52 weeks.
+The fiscal years ended January 26, 2020, January 27, 2019, and January 28, 2018, each consisted of 52 weeks.
+We operate and account for our results in one reportable segment.
+See Note 16 to the Consolidated Financial Statements for segment information.